Myrtle Beach, South Carolina: Air

-Executive Helicopters is within the Myrtle Beach International Airport as well.
-It is on the eastern side of the airport with access from Kings Highway.
-Executive Helicopters is a private helicopter facility that provides tour services in the Myrtle Beach and surrounding areas.
-They also provide the majority of maintenance for General Aviation.
-In addition; Myrtle Air Service a division of Kingman Aircraft Kingman, AZ operate a maintenance facility on site providing maintenance for mid-sized jets.
-Military operations are also ongoing supporting USMC, USN, USAF, US Army and Coast Guard.

 Rail

 The Waccamaw Coast Line Railroad is a 14.1 mi short-line railroad division of the Baltimore and Annapolis Railroad, extending from a connection with the Carolina Southern Railroad, another division of that company, at Conway to Myrtle Beach.
 The line was opened in 1900 by the Conway Coast and Western Railroad, a predecessor of the Atlantic Coast Line Railroad.
 The Seaboard System Railroad sold the line to Horry County in November 1985, and it was operated by the Horry County Railway until October 1987, when the WCLR took over.
 The Carolina Southern Railroad acquired the WCLR in September 1995, and since then it has been a division of the Baltimore and Annapolis Railroad.
 Horry County owns the line but leased it to the Carolina Southern Railroad in 2000.

 Carolina Southern Railroad is a short line rail operator running on less than 95 mi of rail at a maximum speed of 10 mi/h.
 It transports mostly freight brought to it from national rail operators.
 The company makes one scheduled delivery per month into the City of Myrtle Beach.
 It is off of Main Street in Conway, South Carolina, and is one of the few remaining train depots in South Carolina.
 It has been painstakingly restored to its former glory and the Carolina Southern Railroad has become one of the frequent destinations for freight services as well as passenger cars and observational locomotives.
 The railroad was originally erected in late 1886 and the first train steamed into the Conway Depot in December 1887.